Spiking Neural Networks for Continuous Control via End-to-End Model-Based Learning: Methods

 \subsection{Leaky integrate-and-fire neuron model}

 Leaky integrate-and-fire models form a broad class of neuron models that vary in complexity, parameterization, and numerical methods \citep{gerstner2014neuronal}.
 Choosing the LIF neuron model for robotics and machine learning tasks is based on a suitable trade-off between computational efficiency and biological plausibility because its simple, interpretable dynamics enable fast simulation and stable gradient-based learning, while still capturing key temporal integration properties necessary for control and sequence-based tasks.
-Variants of the LIF model differ in whether they include explicit synaptic currents, refractory periods, or adaptive thresholds; here, we adopt a two-variable (synaptic + membrane) formulation with subtractive reset and no refractory period, as this provides both computational efficiency and sufficiently rich temporal traces to support surrogate gradient learning.
+Variants of the LIF model differ in whether they include explicit synaptic currents, refractory periods, or adaptive thresholds; here, we adopt a current-based leaky integrate-and-fire (LIF) neuron with explicit synaptic current dynamics with subtractive reset and no refractory period, as this provides both computational efficiency and sufficiently rich temporal traces to support surrogate gradient learning.
+While a single-variable LIF model may suffice for this task, we adopt a current-based LIF with synaptic dynamics to remain compatible with the fluctuation-driven initialization of \citet{rossbroich2022fluctuation}, avoiding re-derivation for a different neuron model.

 The temporal dynamics of our non-spiking LIF model are described by two differential equations for the membrane potential $U(t)$ and synaptic current $I(t)$:

 where $R$ is the membrane resistance, $U_{\text{rest}}$ is the resting potential, and $t_f$ are presynaptic spike times which contribute jumps of magnitude $W$.
 The optional term $I_{inj}(t)$ can add a bias or continuous input, while $\tau_{\text{mem}}$ and $\tau_{\text{syn}}$ set the timescales of membrane and synaptic decay.